ConfusedPolarBear/intro-skipper/README.md

 - **IDtoService** - Allows you to create data transport objects, presumably to send to other plugins or to the core
 - **ILibraryManager** - Allows you to directly access the media libraries without hopping through the API
 - **ILocalizationManager** - Allows you tap into the main localization engine which governs translations, rating systems, units etc...
-- **ILogManager** - Allows you to create log entries with a custom name in the application log file
 - **INetworkManager** - Allows you to get information about the server's networking status
-- **INotificationsRepository** - Allows you to send notifications to users
 - **IServerApplicationPaths** - Allows you to get the running server's paths
 - **IServerConfigurationManager** - Allows you to write or read server configuration data into the application paths
 - **ITaskManager** - Allows you to execute and manipulate scheduled tasks